-Even if your company doesn’t have Summer Fridays, you may be able to accommodate interview scheduling without setting off any red flags by taking longer lunches, arriving later in the morning, or scheduling an extra vacation day or two.
+Even if your company doesn’t have Summer Fridays, you may be able to accommodate interview scheduling without setting off any red flags.
+How?
+By taking longer lunches, arriving later in the morning, or scheduling an extra vacation day or two.

-The bottom line is this: summer is as good a time as any to jump start your job search.
+Summer is as good a time as any to jump-start your job search.
 Sure, you may have to go through certain hoops specific to the season, but these shouldn’t cause you to slow down or stop your job search altogether.

-While other job seekers are taking a break from their search, you’ll be the one continuing to push through, ultimately getting more job offers.
-Oh, and if you’re wondering what the outcome was for my five-month summer interview process – I got the job – and without tipping off my former boss or coworkers as to what I was up to!
+Oh, and if you’re wondering what the outcome was for my five-month summer interview process – I got the job.
+And without tipping off my former boss or coworkers as to what I was up to!